googleinterns/step199-2020/README.md

 # Stellarpoint

-The Stellarpoint Project aims to build a Pose 3D viewer which will be beneficial to the Geo’s Pose, 3D, and VPS teams.
-We hope to create a product that can efficiently and accurately display Pose data that is visually appealing and user interactive.
+The StellarPoint Project aims to build a 3D viewer which is able to visualize different kinds of sensor data, e.g. the pose trajectory, point cloud, imu data, etc...
+We hope to create a web-based visualization tool that can efficiently and accurately display sensor data that is not only visually appealing, but user friendly.
+The open-source viewer should allow users to conveniently debug and quickly upload pose data to visualize, making this project impactful inside and outside Google.

-This viewer should allow the Geo Pose team to debug and easily visualize pose data, making this project universally beneficial and truly impactful.
-The name 'Stellarpoint' is in reference to the massive point clouds we show complementing the pose data.
-These point clouds are made up of hundreds of thousands of points, reconstructing any physical object in 3D space.
-The project uses Three.js, an open source library which supports 3D web-applications.
-This allows the user to easily upload pose or lidar data and quickly see results in their web browser.
+The name StellarPoint is in reference to the various points which make up the 3D scene.
+The pose trajectory is made up of latitude and longitude coordinates which, along with altitude, create a path of thousands of x, y, z points in our 3D space.
+Point cloud data is composed of hundreds of thousands of lidar data points describing their distance relative to the lidar sensor.
+Inertial Measurement Unit (IMU) data is also an important part of our data visualization.
+Its data describe the linear and rotational acceleration of the lidar sensor using an accelerometer and gyroscope.
+The name is meant to accentuate how we manipulate these seemingly simple data points into such a stellar project.